rfezzani/configfiles/README.md

-# configfiles
+# Configfiles

-My configuration files
+This repository is the collection of my different configuration files:
+- Bash
+- Emacs
+- Python